We take a look through the road bike range from the Italian marque that claims to be the world's oldest surviving bike manufacturer

 The carbon frame boasts plenty of stiffness, with an oversized bottom bracket, though there’s no real aero claims and Countervail tech isn’t on offer.

-Bianchi Infinito CV and Infinito CV Disc (endurance race)
+Bianchi Infinito CV (endurance race)

 The Infinito CV – available with rim or disc brakes – moves into endurance territory.
 However, it’s ‘endurance race’ – meaning that although you’ll find a higher head tube, longer chainstays and longer wheelbase for greater comfort and stability when compared with models like the Oltre XR4, it’s still designed to make the rider feel fast and agile.